MultimodalFusion/multimodalfusion/README.md

 ### Preprocessing
 ---
 #### Histology

 The first step is to segment and patch WSIs.
+The preprocessing of WSI follows the pipeline of [CLAM](https://github.com/mahmoodlab/CLAM/tree/master).
+Please follow the installation guide to get access to the segmentation and patching code.
 ```bash
 python create_patches_fp.py --source DATA_DIRECTORY --save_dir RESULTS_DIRECTORY --patch_size 256 --seg --patch --stitch
 ```